+Accounting for ambiguous mapping bias

+To account for ambiguous mapping bias, (1) we first align the reads to each of the two parental haplotypes of the diploid personal genome of each individual (and each TF for ChIP-seq).
+(2) For each haplotype, we retain only those reads that uniquely mapped to regions with heterozygous SNVs.
+For a uniquely mapped read (‘original read’) that overlap at least one heterozygous SNV on one parental genome, we simulate reads that represent all possible haplotypes of that read.
+For example, for reads that overlap a single heterozygous SNV, we simulate the same reads but with a single allele change at the heterozygous SNV position.
+If the read overlaps multiple heterozygous SNVs, reads with all possible haplotypes are simulated.
+Due to computational complexity and higher probability of harboring sequencing errors, we remove reads that overlap >5 heterozygous SNVs.
+(3) We then map these simulated reads to the other parental genome.
+(4) Finally, we identify the original reads (red read in Figure 1) which give rise to the simulated reads (blue read in Figure 1) that align to multiple loci in the other haplotype.
+Subsequently, the original reads are filtered from the read pool before allele-specific SNV detection with the beta-binomial test.
+We also exclude original reads in which the simulated reads do not map back to the same location and reads in which the neither alleles of the overlapping SNVs matches the nucleotide on the corresponding read; the latter suggests sequencing errors.

 Allele-specific SNV detection

 Allele-specific SNV detection is performed on the pooled datasets, as mentioned above.
 Here, a beta-binomial p-value is derived based on the VGAM R package as described in the previous section.
 Similarly for computational efficiency, if n ≥ 1000, we set it to a maximum of 1000, but retain the allelic ratio at the SNV.
 To correct for multiple hypothesis testing, FDR is calculated.
-Since statistical inference of allele-specificity of a locus is dependent on the number of reads of the ChIP-seq or RNA-seq dataset, this is performed using an explicit computational simulation.14 Briefly, for each iteration of the simulation, a mapped read is randomly assigned to either allele at each heterozygous SNV and performs a beta-binomial test using the estimated ρ.
+Since statistical inference of allele-specificity of a locus is dependent on the number of reads of the ChIP-seq or RNA-seq dataset, this is performed using an explicit computational simulation.14 Briefly, for each iteration of the simulation, a mapped read is randomly assigned to either allele at each heterozygous SNV and a beta-binomial test is performed using the estimated ρ.
 At a given p-value threshold, the FDR can be computed as the ratio of the number of false positives (from the simulation) and the number of observed empirical positives.
-An FDR cutoff of 10% is used for ChIP-seq data and 5% for RNA-seq data, since the latter is typically of deeper coverage.
+An FDR cutoff of 5% is used.
 Furthermore, we allow only significant allele-specific SNVs to have a minimum of 6 reads.

 For ChIP-seq data, allele-specific SNVs have to be also within peaks.
-Peak regions are determined by first performing PeakSeq56 for each of the 14 personal haploid genomes with ChIP-seq data.
+Peak regions are determined by first performing PeakSeq63 for each of the 14 personal haploid genomes with ChIP-seq data.
 Only a single read per strand per position is kept and duplicates removed.
 The fragment length is set to 200 bps.
-Peak calling is performed with default parameters and the final peak set for each transcription factor is identified at a false discovery rate of 5%.
-Finally, the coordinates of the peaks (based on the respective personal haploid genomes) are mapped to the reference genome and then finally being merged between the haploid genomes.
+Peak calling is performed with default parameters and the final peak set for each transcription factor is identified at an FDR of 5%.
+Finally, the coordinates of the peaks (based on the respective personal haploid genomes) are mapped to the reference genome and then finally being merged between the two haploid genomes.
 We also make the uniformly-processed peaks available as a resource on the AlleleDB website.